revue-org/revue/docs/website/docs/report/02-ddd.md

 The Location bounded context does not receive any event from the other contexts.

 ##### Inbound Events
-- *NewBuildingAdded*: sent when a new building is added
-- *BuildingRemoved*: sent when a building is removed
-- *NewRoomAdded*: sent when a new room is added
+- *NewLocationAdded*: sent when a new location is added
-- *RoomRemoved*: sent when a room is removed
+- *LocationRemoved*: sent when a location is removed

 ### Log
 Responsible for managing the logs of the system.
 Every main event that occurs in the system will be logged in this context.